gkorpal/gkorpal.github.io/_pencil/substitution.md

 ....:     return ''.join([chr(int(x)+65) for x in lst])  # join without space
 `````

-We will now look look at some of the popular examples.
+We will now look at some of the popular examples.

 ## Caesar cipher (shift cipher)
 This is a monoalphabetic substitution cipher.
 We obtain the ciphertext by replacing each letter of the message by the letter $n$ places beyond it in the normal alphabet.
 SageMath function: